Active Device Recalls

 Microsoft is recalling certain Surface Pro power cords due to potential fire and electric shock hazards from cord damage.

-Sony Xperia Z3 Compact Battery Swelling Issue
+Sony Xperia Z3 Compact Battery Replacement Program

 Sony acknowledged reports of battery swelling in certain Xperia Z3 Compact smartphones.
 Affected devices may exhibit a bulging or swollen battery that can cause the back cover to come loose.
 Sony will replace affected batteries or devices under warranty.

-LG G4 Bootloop Service Program
+LG G4 Bootloop Repair Program

 LG acknowledged a manufacturing defect in the LG G4 smartphone that causes "bootloop" failures — the phone gets stuck in an endless restart cycle and becomes unusable.
 LG will repair or replace affected G4 devices free of charge, even after the warranty period.

-PlayStation AC Adapter Exchange Program
+Sony PlayStation AC Adapter Exchange Program

 Sony Interactive Entertainment is offering to exchange certain AC adapters due to a potential electrical shock hazard.